Exploration noise for learning linear-quadratic mean field games

 with $\kappa=10$ and where $x_{0}$ is a root of the equation

 Numerically, we find that a choice is $x_{0}\approx -0.384$.
 The motivation for such an $x_{0}$ is that $0$ is a solution of \eqref{eq:mean_field:d:1:equilibrium}.
 In other words, $0$ is an equilibrium.
 Even more, we observe that, if the viscosity is zero, then the iterative sequence defined through the two updating rules \eqref{eq:backward:step:n} and \eqref{eq:forward:step:n} remains in $({\boldsymbol m}^{n},{\boldsymbol h}^n)=(0,-2x_{0})$ for any $n \geq 1$ if ${\boldsymbol m}^{0}$ is chosen as $0$.
-In other words, the standard fictitious play converges (as predicted by the theory since this 1-dimensional MFG is potential, see \S \ref{subse:potential}) and chooses the $0$-equilibrium.
-Now, in order to implement the same prediction method as in \S \ref{subse:potential}, we plot the corresponding potential (which is given by a primitive $G$ of $g$).
-The plots are given in Figure \ref{fig:selection:potential}: We observe that $0$ is just a local minimizer of the potential and that the global minimizer is around $-0.5$: Our selection method is hence to rule the $0$-equilibrium and to retain the other one.
-In order to check this numerically, we apply the vanishing viscosity method \eqref{eq:mn+1:cost:functional:visco}, with the following values: We choose $\sigma=0$ (no idiosyncratic noise), $p=10$ time steps, $M=10^6$ Monte-Carlo simulations, $n=10$ iterations in the fictitious play.
-Our regression on the Hermite polynomials goes up to polynomials of degree 6; We start from $\varepsilon=1$ as viscosity and we decrease by $0.1$ its value up to viscosity $0.1$; at new each step, we use the last return of the fictitious play as guess in \eqref{eq:mn+1:cost:functional:visco}.
-The plot below (Figure \ref{fig:selection}) shows that our method is able to capture the global minimizer even if initialized from the local minimizer.
+In other words, the standard fictitious (without any exploration) play converges (as predicted by the theory since this 1-dimensional MFG is potential, see \S \ref{subse:potential}) and chooses the $0$-equilibrium.
+In order to compare with the prediction method exposed in \S \ref{subse:potential}, we have plotted the corresponding potential (which is given by a primitive $G$ of $g$).
+The plots are given in Figure \ref{fig:selection:potential}.
+We observe that $0$ is just a local minimizer of the potential and that the global minimizer is around $-0.5$.